 - 7.1.1.
-As explained under para 4.2 the inclusion of a lot covering Fine Art & Heritage Assets was withdrawn from the procurement exercise prior to the market exercise. - 7.1.2.
+The inclusion of a lot covering Fine Art & Heritage Assets was withdrawn from the procurement exercise prior to the market exercise.
+However, coverage relating to Fine Art & Heritage Assets was withdrawn from the open procurement and is now subject to annual market review via Marsh, with an estimated contract value of less than £5,000 per annum. - 7.1.2.
 Insurance market conditions in relations to Lot 1 Property have hardened significantly leading to reduced Insurer capacity, adverse terms and significant conditions relating to the application of policy cover.